Submodular Information Selection for Hypothesis Testing with Misclassification Penalties: Limitations of Approximate Submodularity

 \section{Limitations of Approximate Submodularity}

-In this section, we present insights into the effect of the penalty values on the submodularity ratio and the performance bounds of greedy algorithms.
-We recall that the submodularity ratio is given by $\gamma = \underline{\xi}/ \Bar{\xi} $, where
+In this section, we present insights into the effect of the penalty values on the submodularity ratio and performance bounds of greedy.
+Recall that the submodularity ratio is given by $\gamma = \underline{\xi}/ \Bar{\xi} $, where

 Assumption 2 requires that the misclassification penalties are unique, i.e., $\xi_{pi} \neq \xi_{pj}$ for $i \neq j$, for all $\theta_p \in \Theta$.
 However, in many practical scenarios, one may have equal (or arbitrarily close) misclassification penalties, as in the Aerial Vehicle Classification task considered in this paper.
 This leads to a trivial lower bound on the submodularity ratio, i.e., $\gamma \geq 0$.
 In such cases, one may attempt to provide an improved lower bound on the submodularity ratio $\gamma$ using problem specific insights, which is strictly bounded away from 0.
 Now consider the following example.